dhruvbird/fs-notifier/README.md

 ## Installing

-You will need [node.js](http://nodejs.org/) installed on the machine you wish to instakk fs-notifier on.
+You will need [node.js](http://nodejs.org/) installed on the machine you wish to install fs-notifier on.
 Once you have it, just type:

 ```$ npm install fs-notifier```